 This is the last theory course prior to attending a clinical externship.
-This course focuses on specialty surgical procedures and the diagnostic procedures that take place during the pre- and intraoperative periods.
-Ophthalmologic, oromaxillofacial, plastic, cardiothoracic, vascular, and neurological surgery procedures are included.
-Outside preparation includes completion of case studies and presentations related to classroom or laboratory topics, reviewing class notes, presentations, reading/writing assignments, and studying for exams.
+This course focuses on diagnostics, laparoscopic approach and robotic approach of specialized surgical procedures including anatomy, pathology, and operative procedures and related variations.
+Specialized services discussed are ophthalmic, plastic and reconstructive, cardiothoracic, peripheral vascular and neurologic procedures.
+Outside preparation includes completion of case studies, and presentations related to classroom or laboratory topics, and reviewing class notes, presentation, reading/writing assignments, and studying for exams.